christianfutterlieb/backend_roles/README.md

 # Backend roles for TYPO3

-This TYPO3 extension allows the text-based definition and synchronization of `be_groups` records.
+This TYPO3 extension allows the text-based definition and synchronization of (parts of) `be_groups` records.

 ## Features

 * Define the access definitions for `be_groups` records
 * Set up `be_groups` records to be synchronized with the definitions
-* Synchronize via TYPO3 backend or CLI
+* Synchronize via TYPO3 backend or CLI command
-* Create definitions from existing `be_groups` recoreds
+* Export definitions from existing `be_groups` records for a smooth migration towards this extension

 ## Installation